Does Your Business Need a Blog?

 Most readers are going to skim.

-The time of reading and digesting lots of words, and lots of paragraphs, and lots of pages is over.
+The time of reading and digesting lots of words, lots of paragraphs, and lots of pages is over.
 Give your readers the info they want in quick, visually appealing snippets.
 Avoid big blocks of text that fill the screen.

 Eye-tracking studies (yes, creepy!) show that most page visitors scan blog posts in an "F-pattern."
-They focus on the beginning headlines, then scan down the left side of the page only reading the first few words or sentences of each paragraph before scrolling down to the end.
+They focus on the beginning headlines, then scan down the left side of the page, only reading the first few words or sentences of each paragraph before scrolling down to the end.
 Don’t waste your time trying to be Shakespeare.
 Be quick, consistent, and to the point.

 Fewer words.
 More bang.